 This grouping is made up of employees on temporary contracts and includes temporary part-time employees.
-The 2022 mean GPG for temporary employees is 6.58%, down from 7.63% in 2021.
-The median GPG for temporary employees is currently at 2.28% down from 2.68% in 2021.
+The 2023 mean GPG for temporary employees is -1.16% (Negative percentage - meaning that females are paid more than male, down from 6.44% in 2022.
+The median GPG for temporary employees is currently at 2.28% down from 2.66% in 2022.